richHong/Artisinal/README.md

 # Artisanal

 > A hub for both food enthusiasts and new local artisanal businesses.
+New food businesses and startups dont have the easiest way of connecting directly with consumers and other companies.
 Food enthusiasts will have access to a directory of the newest food companies in their area.
 New artisanal food businesses can register their business in the directory to market themselves to both food enthusiasts and other businesses.
-An easy and quick way for both food enthusiasts to find new artisanal businesses and for new artisanal businesses to market themselves.
+An quick and easy way for both food enthusiasts to find new artisanal businesses and for new artisanal businesses to market themselves.

 ## Team